Promotions for LAUSD Teachers

 - Appraise the ways mindfulness can support a healthy classroom climate and support communication.

 - Investigate and consider ways mindfulness can support student engagement.

 - Analyze and appraise guidelines to sharing mindfulness activities with students.

 - Design and develop strategies and an action plan to implement mindfulness based practices that support engagement and learning readiness, instructional effectiveness, a positive classroom climate, and meaningful classroom relationships.

 - Analyze different implementation approaches to including mindfulness in classroom and in school.

-- Communicate to stakeholders the role mindfulness can play in education, the classroom, and for students and teachers.
+- Communicate to stakeholders the role mindfulness in schools can play in education, the classroom, and for students and teachers.